maxjacobson/flee_to_md/README.md

 ## usage

-* convert your xml file online at <http://flee-to-md.herokuapp.com> (will only work for small blogs, because heroku times out after 30 seconds (if it works at all))
-* or fork this repo and run `ruby flee.rb your.xml` from the same directory as your xml file and it will make a folder of markdown files right there
+* download this repo and run `ruby flee.rb your.xml` from the same directory as your xml file and it will make a folder of markdown files right there

 ## dependencies